 Introduction

-The Apache Cassandra architecture is designed to provide scalability, availability, and reliability to store massive amounts of data.
+Apache Cassandra architecture is designed to provide scalability, availability, and reliability to store massive amounts of data.
 If you are new to Cassandra, we recommend going through the high-level concepts covered in what is Cassandra before diving into the architecture.

 This blog post aims to cover all the architecture components of Cassandra.
 After reading the post, you will have a basic understanding of the components.
 This can be used as a basis to learn about the Cassandra Data Model, to design your own Cassandra cluster, or simply for Cassandra knowledge.

-Cluster Topology and Design
+Cluster topology and design

 Cassandra is based on distributed system architecture.
 In its simplest form, Cassandra can be installed on a single machine or in a docker container, and it works well for basic testing.
 A single Cassandra instance is called a node.
 Cassandra supports horizontal scalability achieved by adding more than one node as a part of a Cassandra cluster.
 The scalability works with linear performance improvement if the resources are configured optimally.